imos/bin/README.md

 ### imofs
 imofs is a command-line tool to backup/restore files and services.

-This command is useful especially for programming contests giving an disk image, and imofs backs up the initial state and restores almost everything.
+This command is useful especially for programming contests giving a disk image, and imofs backs up the initial state and restores almost everything.
 Directories to backup/restore are specified as TARGETS, and services to backup/restore are specified as SERVICES.